-The MCI-sb is generally not used by Taranaki Regional Council due to staff finding it unreliable.
-Furthermore, the streams may be naturally hard bottom, the current NPS-FM criteria would categorise both tributaries has hard bottom both based on their REC categories (WW/L/VA) and both have been observed to have significant gravel substrate, especially during periods after significant freshes.
+Taranaki Regional Council generally does not use the MCI-sb due to staff finding it unreliable in a Taranaki context though the NPS-FM 2020 does proscribe the use of the MCI-sb for soft bottom streams.
+However, the two streams in question may be naturally hard bottom and the current NPS-FM criteria would categorise both tributaries as hard bottom both based on their REC categories (WW/L/VA).
+Both have been observed to have significant gravel substrate, especially during periods after significant freshes.